Acgsior/Acgsior/source/_posts/react-async-component-hoc.md

 }
 ````

-Overwrite the `shouldComponentUpdate` if we keep the steady of component if it is only used for display.
+Overwrite the `shouldComponentUpdate` if we keep the steady of the component if it is only used for display.

 ````javascript
 shouldComponentUpdate() {